jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (ad) an intensive supervision order made under section 296G in respect of that young person:
   (b) any order made under section 283(e) requiring that parent or guardian to pay a sum towards the cost of the prosecution:
   (c) any order made under section 283(f) requiring that parent or guardian to make reparation to any person:
-  (d) any order made under section 283(g) requiring that parent or guardian to make restitution.
+  (d) any order made under section 283(g) requiring that parent or guardian to make restitution:
   (e) an order made under section 283(ja) requiring that parent or guardian or other person having the care of that young person to attend a parenting education programme.

 ### 353 Appeal by persons other than young person dealt with in Youth Court